GPUOpen-Drivers/llpc/llpc/docs/DdnPackShaderInputOutput.md

 ### 4.5 Re-vectorization
 Fragment shader input instructions do not benefit from re-vectorization.
 Output instructions of the previous shader stage do benefit from re-vectorization, since export instructions are expensive.
 In general, we should strive to combine export instructions as much as possible.
 Furthermore, parameter exports should generally be done at the end of the hardware vertex or primitive shader stage.
-Therefore, this part of the feature changes the PatchInOutImportExport to handle exporting of generic outputs from the last geometry stage differently as follows:
+Therefore, this part of the feature changes the LowerInOut to handle exporting of generic outputs from the last geometry stage differently as follows:
 1. For every generic output component, insert an alloca instruction in the function entry block.
 2. Lower all output.export.generic calls into stores to the corresponding alloca'd variable.
 3. Build export intrinsics for all alloca'd variables before the function's return statement.